South Cardiff parents vow to continue fight for Welsh medium school

 Morris said the campaign is reaching out to parents through social media and newsletters and an online petition has garnered hundreds of signatures.

 The nearest Welsh medium secondary school is four miles from Grangetown and Butetown.
-Parents worry that the absence of a secondary school in South Cardiff will break the continuity of Welsh education, ultimately forcing students to switch to English.
+Parents worry the absence of a secondary school in South Cardiff will break the continuity of Welsh education and ultimately force students to switch to English.

 “There are only three Welsh medium high schools, and they are in North and East of Cardiff.
 If you are fortunate to get a place, that makes travel a challenge for families, especially families with single parents and low income,” Morris said.